Ballinhassig AFC

 • That everyone is aware of the action to be taken in an emergency.

-Clubs and Societies endeavor to offer their members a safe environment in which to participate in activities.
+We endeavor to offer our members a safe environment in which to participate in activities.
 The Officers will, to the best of their abilities, bring to the attention of members the risks associated with the activities.
 However members are expected to make themselves aware of hazards and to be responsible for their own health and safety.

 • They must not jeopardize the health and safety of other members through their own actions.

-• Members are expected to follow instructions given by Officers or trip leaders and also ad hear to the security personal hired by the venue.
+• Members are expected to follow instructions given by officers or trip leaders and also adhere to any security personal where we visit.

 • Members should attend relevant training courses provided for them.

-• They should raise any safety concerns that they have with an Officer or trip leader.
+• They should raise any safety concerns that they have with anyone on the club commiteee or trip leader.

 • Members are responsible for obtaining as much information as possible about any planned activity, so as to be able to make an informed decision as to whether it is a suitable activity for them.